Using OAuth 2.0 with Exchange Online for sending outbound emails

 It has become increasingly challenging to send emails from devices and application servers because many SMTP servers now require the use of OAuth 2.0, which legacy devices and applications cannot support.
 To bridge this gap, you can use Xeams.
 This page provides information on how to configure your devices and application servers to send emails to Xeams, which will then deliver those messages through your Exchange Online account.

-Relaying To Exchange Online (Office 365)
+Relaying To Exchange Online (Office 365) Part 1 of 3

 Use Case